 - GIVE CLEAR SIGNALS AND PAY ATTENTION

 Make sure you know how to give proper hand signals and give other road users plenty of time to prepare.
 Keep both hands on the reins at all times when not signalling.
 Always concentrate on the road and what other road users are doing.
 Spotting hazards early can often avoid accidents all together.

 You must invest in adequate insurance if you do not already have it; if you do, check it is still valid.
 Third party cover is the absolute minimum you need, but it is wise to get the best level of cover you can afford.

 - TAKE YOUR TEST

-To feel confident that your conduct and competence is as it should be while riding on roads, take the British Horse Society Riding and Road Safety Test which you can find out more about by visiting www.bhs.org.uk/Training_and_Qualifications.aspx
+To feel confident that your conduct and competence is as it should be while riding on roads, take the British Horse Society Riding and Road Safety Test.
+You can find out more by visiting www.bhs.org.uk/Training_and_Qualifications.aspx

 - KNOW THE HIGHWAY CODE